To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 A healthier alternative on the grain-based dog food spectrum to consider is “single whole grain” formulas.
 Some dogs with food sensitivities and allergies do well on single-grain dog foods.

-Some grain-based dog food brands, such as Blackwood (View Blackwood on Amazon), offer formulas that are more easily digestible for dogs with mild food sensitivities to severe food allergies.
-Their manufacturing process cooks the grains at lower temperatures for longer time periods than most regular grain based dog foods.
+Some grain-based dog food brands offer formulas that are more easily digestible for dogs with mild food sensitivities to severe food allergies.
+Their manufacturing process cooks the grains at lower temperatures for longer time periods than most regular grain-based dog foods.
 This results in more easily digestible grains because they are cooked more thoroughly.